 Lifespan Integration is a gentle, body-based therapeutic method which heals without re-traumatizing.
 In 2003, Peggy Pace published the first edition of her book, Lifespan Integration: Connecting Ego States through Time.
-In her book Pace describes the new therapeutic method which she developed through her work with her clients.
-Pace originally designed Lifespan Integration therapy for adult survivors of childhood abuse or neglect.
-She soon found that LI therapy facilitates rapid healing in people of all ages, and is effective with a wide range of therapeutic issues.
-Since 2004, Pace has been training therapists throughout the US and Western Europe.
+In her book Pace describes the new therapeutic method which she originally developed to heal adult survivors of childhood abuse or neglect.
+Pace soon found that LI therapy facilitates rapid healing in people of all ages, and is effective with a wide range of therapeutic issues.
+Since 2004, Lifespan Integration therapists have been trained throughout the US, Canada, and Western Europe.

 Lifespan Integration relies on the innate ability of the body-mind to heal itself.
 LI is body-based, and utilizes repetitions of a visual time line of memories to facilitate neural integration and rapid healing.
-During the integrating phase of each LI protocol, the client ‘views’ a memory image for each year of their life.
+During the integrating phase of each LI protocol, the therapist leads the client through a series of chronological timelines of memories of their life.
 The Lifespan Integration technique causes memories to surface spontaneously, and because of how memories are held neurologically, each memory which surfaces is related to the emotional theme or issue being targeted.
 The resulting panoramic view of the client’s life gives the client new insights about lifelong patterns resultant from the past trauma or neglect.

 After LI therapy, people find themselves spontaneously reacting to current stressors in more age appropriate ways.
 Clients who begin LI therapy with memory gaps are eventually able to connect the pieces of their lives into a coherent whole.
 Clients who have completed Lifespan Integration therapy report that they feel better about life, are more self-accepting, and are better able to enjoy their intimate relationships.